jerlendds/osintbuddy-plugins/src/README.md

 The plugins library for [jerlendds/osintbuddy](https://github.com/jerlendds/osintbuddy).
 Currently in beta, expect changes to come...

+### **NOTICE:** Major update to plugins, any created plugins will have to be updated to use a more convenient data access method:
+  - Remove `name` from `ob.Plugin`
+  - @todo decide on pydantic or a plain dict for passing node values by label

 ## Creating your first plugin

 In this guide, we will dive into creating a custom plugin for OSINTBuddy that extends its capabilities.
 This will enable you to incorporate additional sources and transformations into the OSINTBuddy toolbox.
 We will use the provided code example as a reference to build our plugin.